MariusVanDerWijden/FuzzyVM/README.md

 cd FuzzyVM
 # Build the binary
 go build
-# Create the fuzz-test generator as follows:
-./FuzzyVM build
 # Create an initial corpus
 ./FuzzyVM corpus --count 100
 # Run the fuzzer